Jsinger03/JS-AI-Fact-Checker-Web-App/module_03.md

 [GitHub Repository Link](https://github.com/nyu-csci-ua-0467-001-002-fall-2024/final-project-Jsinger03.git)

-## Special Instructions for Using Form and / or Login
+## Special Instructions for Using Form 1: login / register

 Please register an account, and remember your login information to login in the future.